 Refuse the things you just don’t need like single-use plastic, disposable coffee cups, plastic produce bags etc.

 Reduce: this can mean donating items you no longer need or use, or reducing the number of things you buy and bring into the home.
 Stop buying so many clothes, look for alternatives to replace plastic like glass or metal.

 Reuse: Instead of throwing things out, reuse, upcycle or repurpose them.
 Shop second-hand as much as you can to give old things new life.
 Got glass jars?
 Use them to store foods.

-Recycle: this is forth on the list for a reason, do all three above before you get to this point.
+Recycle: this is fourth on the list for a reason, do all three above before you get to this point.
 Get to know your recycling facility.

 Rot: Compost your household waste.

 (You scroll down to the bottom to see how to really apply these to your own life)

 Here on The Eco Hub, I want to make it easy for you to make conscious choices and I’ve spent a lot of time curating all the brands I feature on this website.
 The idea is to help as many small (Canadian) brands as much as possible.
-I’ve covered: zero-waste beauty brands, how to create a zero-waste kitchen, zero-waste shampoo bars, zero waste refillable packing, plus I even have a zero-waste shopping guide for where to find zero waste supplies across Canada.
+I’ve covered: zero-waste beauty brands, how to create a zero-waste kitchen, zero-waste shampoo bars, zero-waste refillable packing, plus I even have a zero-waste shopping guide for where to find zero-waste supplies across Canada.
 So no matter what you are looking for, I’ve got you covered.